anagha-microsoft/databricks-workshops/general-workshop/ReadMe.md

 A subscription with at least $200 credit for a continuous 10-14 hours of usage.<br>

 ## 1. Module 01-Primer (Scala):
-This module covers integrating with Azure Data Services from Spark on Databricks.<br>
+This module covers basics of integrating with Azure Data Services from Spark on Databricks in batch mode and with structured streaming.<br>

 ![primer](images/1.png)